sagemath/trac_to_gh/Issue 8494.md

 # Issue 8494: docstring f or digits() should mention its inverse

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8494

 Original creator: ddrake